UMich-CURLY-teaching/UMich-ROB-530-public/README.md

 For slides, lecture notes, and example codes, see https://github.com/UMich-CURLY-teaching/UMich-ROB-530-public

+In Winter 2022, we had 140 graduate students and a few undergraduate students.

 ## Recorded Lectures

 - Playlist of the lectures on YouTube: https://www.youtube.com/watch?v=pH4Pkmey2_E&list=PLdMorpQLjeXmbFaVku4JdjmQByHHqTd1F